nicholasbs/jquery-tiny-validation/README.md

           return re.test(zip) ? true : "Invalid zip code (ex.
 12345 or 12345-1234)";
     }}});

 This function will be called for any input fields with `zipCode` in its `data-validate` HTML attribute.
+The validator is passed the value to be validated.
+The context (i.e., `this`) in the validator function is the HTML element being validated.

 ##License